samuelajala01/samuelajala01/README.md

 <h1 align = center> Cy63rX</h1>
 Hola, I'm Samuel Ajala, a Hardware and Software developer, I'm currently studying Electronics and Computer Engineering at the Lagos State University.
-I started my tech journey in 2017 out of curiosity and since then have explored and still exploring different areas, which makes me more of a generalist than specialist, what really piques my interest are areas that allows me build stuff, software and hardware but mostly hardware, so I'm on a path to being a Robotics Engineer.
+I started my tech journey in 2017 out of curiosity and since then have explored and still exploring different domains, which makes me more of a generalist than specialist, what really piques my interest are areas that allows me build stuff, software and hardware but mostly hardware, so I'm on a path to being a Robotics Engineer.

 - #### 🔭 Building the future with Technology, I'm a futurist.

-- #### 🌱 Currently learning React js
+- #### 🌱 Currently learning Python

 - #### 👯 Ready to collaborate on Hardware or Software projects

-- #### 🤔 I’m looking for help with Video chat SDKs

 - #### 💬 Ask me about Physics, IoT and Web dev